QueuingKoala/openvpn-db-log/README.md

   server has terminated, the status file is often left as-is; this option prevents needless database connections.

+#### Increasing status file verbosity

+  Additional informational messages for status-file updates can be printed to STDERR when the -N option is not used.

+  Passing the --status-info (-I) option 1 or more times enables this feature.
+  This option takes no arguments.
+The verbosity levels are:

+  1. Invalid --status-file lines show the reason for rejection
+  2. Like #1, but also print the full rejected line

 Instance support: logging for multiple servers
 ----------------------------------------------